Purpose now email book

 Skillshare snip

 • Skillshare does best for creative skills.
-You can find courses on anything, but the creative courses are strongest.
+You can find courses on anything, but the creative courses are the strongest.

 • Skillshare lets you add resources and projects to your courses.
 This lets you add some engagement that's rare for course libraries, and lets students build something real.

-Lessons are short (over 30 mins is discouraged), digestible, and viewable offline in an app.
+Lessons are short (over 30 min. is discouraged), digestible, and viewable offline in an app.

 Skillshare is good for exposure.
 There are a ton of creatives learning there and you can get your brand alongside some of the best.